ralixjs/ralix/README.md

 On the other hand, Ralix also provides some helpers and utilities to facilitate most common operations like: selectors, manipulations, events, etc. [Check it out here](#core-methods).

-You can read more about Ralix Vision and Philosophy [here](docs/PHILOSOPHY.md).
+You can read more about Ralix Design, Vision and Philosophy [here](docs/PHILOSOPHY.md).

 ## Installation